6 Signs It’s Time to Refresh Your Product Packaging

 3. Packaging costs have increased.

-Packaging costs increasing faster than inflation?
+Do packaging costs increase faster than inflation?
 Your packaging process may no longer be the most efficient option available.
-Technological advancements have made solutions like shrink labels and digital printing more economical than ever.
+Technological advancements have made solutions like digital shrink sleeve printing more economical than ever..
 If you have a hunch you’re paying too much for packaging or that your current packaging methods aren’t effective, it may be time to look into alternatives.

 4. Your competitors have changed.